claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Lock out or change the authentication mechanisms that grant access to the account.
   * Impersonate by using the victim's online identity to send false/forged messages to others or to purchase goods and services.
+  * Impersonate by using the victim's online identity to post public information that can be private or fake.

 * Compromise of devices: This attack is similar to the above, but the attacker demands access to victim's devices.
 The goal is the same as the above but the